-Today, Silk Road connect with Karakorum Highway, providing speedy road access from China to Pakistan.
+Today, Silk Road connects with Karakorum Highway, providing speedy road access from China to Pakistan.
 The road further connects Pakistan with Central Asia.
-With the signing of CPEC agreement, this road will become a vital lifeline connecting 56 countries of the world.
+With the signing of the CPEC agreement, this road will become a vital lifeline connecting 56 countries of the world.

-Earlier on, this region was popular with international tourist for adventure sports.
-However, with easy access to the most areas, the number of visitors to the area has quadrupled to 1.75 million in 2017.
+Earlier on, this region was popular with international tourists for adventure sports.
+However, with easy access to most areas, the number of visitors to the area quadrupled to 1.75 million in 2017.
 With better accommodation and tourist facilities, the regions have become a hotspot for tourism.
 KKH is becoming one of the best tourism destinations as quoted by Guardian.

 Serval bus services run from Islamabad to the Chinese border.
-The oldest and most reliable service being NATCO.
+The oldest and most reliable service is NATCO.
 Other services run from Manshera and Islamabad.
-These include Saeed Travels, Manshera Travels.
+These include Saeed Travels and Manshera Travels.
 Depending on the service a ticket from Islamabad to Gilgit costs around Rs.
 2000 ( $15 ) depending on the service.
 For NATCO generally, 3 services run from Islamabad daily to Gilgit.

 For further information and online booking: NATCO